 - Help to regulate sleep and circadian rhythms by binding to PPAR alpha receptors in the brain, which can improve the quality and depth of sleep.

 - Lessen hunger by activating PPAR alpha receptors that impact vagal activity and decrease the desire to eat between meals.

-As a natural PPAR alpha activator, fatty15 has the ability to help you both long-term (i.e. metabolic, immune, and liver health) and near-term (i.e. improved mood, sleep, and eating habits).*
+As a natural PPAR alpha activator, fatty15 has the ability to help you both long-term (i.e. metabolic, immune, and liver health), and in some cases, even near-term (i.e. improved mood, sleep, and eating habits).*